HOA laws — Vermont

 What are the HOA fine limits in Vermont?

-How do I dispute an HOA fine in Vermont?
+How do I dispute an HOA fine or violation in Vermont?

-Can my HOA foreclose on my home in Vermont?
+Can an HOA foreclose on my home in Vermont over unpaid fines or dues?

 Is mediation required for HOA disputes in Vermont?